michaellee93/go-totp/README.md

 # go-totp
-simple library to generate/check time-based one time pins (TOTP). expects keys as base32 strings.
+simple library to generate/check time-based one time pins (TOTP). expects secrets as base32 strings.

 ## Usage
 checking a totp